programmerbrown/sandbox_spring_projects/README.md

 **Step 8 - Add PostgreSQL**
 * You should be able to start the app in some other mode and be able to connect to a PostgresSQL DB

+**Step 9 - Add Validations to Person Attributes**
+* Add validations for each person attribute
+* Show appropriate errors when a validation is violated